As your due date gets closer, you’re probably eager to hear that your baby is in position for delivery.

 The Webster technique was developed in the 1980s by chiropractor Dr. Larry Webster.
 Why did he care about imbalances in the sacrum and pelvis?
 Well, he was inspired after his daughter’s difficult birth to find ways that chiropractic care could address the pelvis and ease labor and delivery.

-At the center of his method is the idea of “intrauterine constraint,” which may cause aches and pains for the pregnant person and possible complications for baby, like the inability to move into an ideal birth presentation.
+At the center of his method is the idea of intrauterine constraint, which means that a baby’s movement is restricted inside the uterus.
+This may cause aches and pains for the pregnant person and possible complications for baby, like the inability to move into an ideal birth presentation.

 Throughout his work developing the technique, Webster observed that his gentle adjustments did result in turning babies from breech to vertex (head down).